-How to survive Fiumicino airport, Rome.
+How to navigate Fiumicino airport, Rome, in 2026

 So our first and most important tip is simple : plan, plan, plan.

 We have separate information depending on whether you want to know about arriving at or departing from Fiumicino.
-Click here for arriving, here if you're in transit (i.e. not leaving the airport but taking another flight) and here for departing - or scroll down to see it all.

 Any language difficulties?